Chris4966/GEA__Project_ChrisRH/README.md

-Project made by Christian R Håpnes for the University course Game Engine Architecture in 2020, cloned repository.
+Project made by Christina RH for the University course Game Engine Architecture in 2020, cloned repository.

 Important note:
 IF the engine crashes on launch without any errors, make sure all libraries are installed on your PC